-The end effector was moved along a straight line. \figref{result_wiping} shows the sequence of the wiping experiments.
-The ink-stained area in the image was extracted using GrabCut.
-We evaluated the case of a human wiping operation and the case of a robot wiping operation with a $5.8^{\circ}$ error.
-We compare the two cases on the calculated wiped area $\alpha$ [$\%$] formulated as
+The end effector moved along a straight line (\figref{overview}~(b)).
+The ink-stained area was extracted using GrabCut.
+We evaluated human wiping and robot wiping with a $5.8^{\circ}$ error, comparing the wiped area $\alpha$ [$\%$] for both cases.

-\figref{result_wiped} shows the experimental results.
-When the azimuth angle estimation error was $5.8^{\circ}$ for the transparent glass window, the mean of the $\alpha$ in three trials was 45.2$\%$.
-The regulated contact force of the robot gripper made the robot wiping motions more accurate when cleaning the ink-stained plane.
-The $\alpha$ was improved to 52.2$\%$.
-When the human peformed, the mean of the $\alpha$ in three trials was 65.1$\%$.
-Therefore, if we can use the estimation result with an error of $5.8^{\circ}$, we can remove approximately 52.2$\%$ of the ink.
+\figref{result_wiped} presents the experimental results.
+With an azimuth angle estimation error of $5.8^{\circ}$ for the transparent glass window, the mean $\alpha$ across three trials was 45.2$\%$.
+The regulated contact force of the robot gripper enhanced the accuracy of the robot's wiping motions on the ink-stained surface, improving $\alpha$ to 52.2$\%$.
+When performed by a human, the mean $\alpha$ was 65.1$\%$.
+Thus, using an estimation error of $5.8^{\circ}$, approximately 52.2$\%$ of the ink can be removed.